-This master sheet is particularly important when you’re working with a big crew or producing film, but it’s also really helpful for smaller photoshoots with just a few people involved.
+This master sheet is important to have when you’re working with a big crew or producing film, but it’s also really helpful for smaller photoshoots with just a few people involved.
 By making this part of your toolkit, you can keep yourself organized while impressing clients and making things easy for everyone you’re working with.
 It’s an easy extra step to take, especially if you have a template.
-We've included a template below that you can customize.
-Scroll to the bottom of this post to download.

-Here are some important details a call sheet might include ...
+Some important details a call sheet might include:

 location details — Where are you meeting?
 Will there be any secondary locations?
 You might also include a Google Maps link, parking options, etc.